o3de/o3de.org/content/docs/user-guide/features/components/reference/physx-rigid-body-physics.md

 You can specify two main modes for a **PhysX Rigid Body** component\.

 **Dynamic**
-Dynamic rigid bodies will be fully simulated by Lumberyard and respond to collision events with other rigid bodies\.
-Lumberyard will apply forces to two dynamic objects that collide, which results in a realistic physics simulation\.
+Dynamic rigid bodies will be fully simulated by O3DE and respond to collision events with other rigid bodies\.
+O3DE will apply forces to two dynamic objects that collide, which results in a realistic physics simulation\.
 The simulation will also apply a gravity force to rigid bodies in dynamic mode\.
 You can disable this feature for each rigid body on the component\.
 Dynamic rigid bodies should be used for semi\-realistic solid objects that are effected by gravity and other forces\.
 Dynamic is the default\.

 **Kinematic**